Levridge-Tory/LevridgeIntegrationDocs/docs/Rolling_Stock_Management.md

 Rolling Stock – geared towards operational management of large volumes of equipment typically managed by the operational staff.

+### Rolling Stock Count - *New Feature*
+Allows to manage your rolling stock inventory count and keep the history for audit purposes.
+It will take into consideration any loans to other branches and the rolling stock will display where the item is currently.
+You are able to record the mileage, machine hours, and any notes related to that item count.

 ### Fixed Asset to Rolling Stock Integration

 This integration allows an accountant to go ahead and start the setup of a fixed asset and then copy some of those elements of that setup over into a pending status piece of rolling equipment that then the operations team can pickup and add additional details and maintain those records separately from the fixed assets.